neilfitzgerald/blog/source/_posts/Sweat-the-Details.md

 Repeatedly in my career, lack of attention to detail has lead to quality problems.
 As a result attention to details is one of the behaviors I pay a lot of attention to in developers.<!-- more -->

 As with most things there is a spectrum, and some trade offs.
 One team I worked with had a wide spread of people on the spectrum of attention to detail.
-On one end was a developer who turned out a lots of code, with little attention to detail.
+On one end was a developer who turned out lots of code, with little attention to detail.
 This developer had a 30% re-open rate for bugs / tickets (the highest rate on the team).
 I was always able to find a bunch of bugs in this person's work whenever something was delivered.
 At the other end, their was a developer who turned out far less features, but was so careful that the re-open rate was 5%.
 It was always a struggle to find issues in this person's work.
 Their is definitely a sweet spot between the two in terms of feature delivery in a timely manner, versus sufficient quality.
 That sweet spot is at different places depending on the context and goals of a project.

 ## Repeated themes
-A number of common themes come up with details being missing.
+A number of common themes come up with details being missed.
 Some of the often found repeated themes are:

 * Not addressing key user interaction in specifications
 * Not getting clarification on ambiguous detail in a specification